ExpressBus

 ExpressBus is a Finnish express coach network covering most of Finland.
-It is a joint marketing brand of 3 coach operators and it was launched in 1991.
+It is a joint marketing brand of three coach operators and it was launched in 1991.
 The fleet has around 100 coaches with a white base colour and a red-blue arrow.
-The current ExpressBus operators are Länsilinjat, Paunu and Pekolan liikenne.
+The current [when?]
+ExpressBus operators are Länsilinjat, Paunu and Pekolan liikenne.
 Many of the departures also carry Matkahuolto bus cargo in addition to passengers.